appwrite/appwrite/docs/tutorials/add-route.md

 * sdk.auth - Array of authentication types is passed in order to impose different authentication methods in different situations.
 * sdk.namespace - Refers to the route namespace.
 * sdk.method - Refers to the sdk method that needs to called.
-* sdk.description - Description of the route, using md file format.
+* sdk.description - Description of the route,using markdown format.
 * sdk.sdk.response.code - Refers to the route http response status code expected.
 * sdk.auth.response.model - Refers the route http response expected.